acconeer/acconeer-python-exploration/docs/getting_started/setting_up_and_running_et.rst

 .. _setting_up_et:

 #######################################
-Setting up and running Exploration Tool
+Setting Up and Running Exploration Tool
 #######################################

 This page will help you